UniMath/agda-unimath/src/foundation/split-idempotent-maps.lagda.md

   {l : Level} {A : UU l} (f : A → A)
   where

-  inverse-sequential-diagram-is-split-idempotent-is-quasiidempotent-map' :
+  inverse-sequential-diagram-splitting-type-is-quasiidempotent-map' :
     inverse-sequential-diagram l
-  inverse-sequential-diagram-is-split-idempotent-is-quasiidempotent-map' =
+  inverse-sequential-diagram-splitting-type-is-quasiidempotent-map' =
     ( (λ _ → A) , (λ _ → f))

-  splitting-type-is-split-idempotent-is-quasiidempotent-map' : UU l splitting-type-is-split-idempotent-is-quasiidempotent-map' =
+  splitting-type-is-quasiidempotent-map' : UU l splitting-type-is-quasiidempotent-map' =
     standard-sequential-limit
-      ( inverse-sequential-diagram-is-split-idempotent-is-quasiidempotent-map')
+      ( inverse-sequential-diagram-splitting-type-is-quasiidempotent-map')

-  inclusion-is-split-idempotent-is-quasiidempotent-map' :
+  inclusion-splitting-type-is-quasiidempotent-map' :
-    splitting-type-is-split-idempotent-is-quasiidempotent-map' → A
+    splitting-type-is-quasiidempotent-map' → A
-  inclusion-is-split-idempotent-is-quasiidempotent-map' (a , α) = a 0
+  inclusion-splitting-type-is-quasiidempotent-map' (a , α) = a 0
 ```

 Moreover, again by Remark 5.4 {{#cite Shu17}}, given the preidempotence homotopy